acmailer/acmailer/README.md

 [...]
 ```

+The files will be attached with their real name unless you provide an alternative name as the key of the array element in `addAttachments` and `setAttachments` or as the second argument in `addAttachment`.

 **Attention!!** Be careful when attaching files to your email programatically.

 Attached images can be displayed inmail by setting the `cid` to the image filename in the image tag like this (thanks to [omarev](https://github.com/acelaya/ZF2-AcMailer/pull/32)).
+The alternative name should be used if provided.

 ```html
 <img alt="This is an attached image" src="cid:image-filename.jpg">